 - Military OneSource - Visit Military OneSource or call 800-342-9647 to find more information on moving and to find out about confidential, non-medical counseling services available in person, by telephone or through an online chat.

-- Your installation's military and family support center - They can provide additional support during a move.
-Center staff can refer you to the appropriate support services and programs, including relocation services and non-medical counseling.
-Visit MilitaryINSTALLATIONS to find your nearest military and family support center.
+- Your installation's Military and Family Support Center - Center staff can provide additional support during a move.
+They can refer you to the appropriate support services and programs, including relocation services and non-medical counseling.
+Visit MilitaryINSTALLATIONS to find your nearest Military and Family Support Center.